owncloud/web/deployments/oc10-app.md

 'web.baseUrl' => 'https://<your-owncloud-server>/index.php/apps/web',
 ```
 ## Configure ownCloud Web
 There are a few config values which need to be set in order for ownCloud Web to work correctly.
-Please copy `config.json.dist` from the web app directory into `config/config.json` and adjust it according to the following example:
+Please copy the example config below into `config/config.json` and adjust it for your environment:

 ```json
 {